Table of Contents

 Digital participation formats are independent of time and space.
 Those who focus only on offline formats run the risk of excluding people who cannot be at a certain place at a certain time.
 The reasons for this are numerous!
 That's why you should conduct processes of idea generation and decision-making in larger groups online as well.
 Non-digital formats can be used to accompany this process, because not everyone feels comfortable on the internet and because in some conversation situations it is better to be able to look each other in the eye.

-Digital tools like adhocracy + are suitable for a wide range of topics and tasks.
-With these tools you can set up participation processes quickly and easily and scale them flexibly.
-The number of participants knows no limits and the participation period can be extended if required.
+Digital tools like adhocracy+ are suitable for a wide range of topics and tasks.
+With them, you can set up participation processes quickly and easily and scale them flexibly.
+The number of participants knows no limits and the participation period can be extended if necessary.
 No room rental, no sound system, no closing times.
 Not everyone can participate online, but everyone can learn.
 It is a good addition to your process design method kit.